mjit584/2020/content/pages/waste/index.md

 Landfills, both lined and unlined, produce a product called leachate, a compound created when household garbage is compacted and rainwater infiltrates down through the waste, drawing out a variety of compounds from the waste.
 An unlined landfill has the potential to leak leachate into groundwater, which can then percolate through the soil several hundred feet, she said.

-In high concentrations, the compounds in leachate — which can include dissolved organic matter, ammonia, and heavy metals such as mercury — are harmful to public health and the environment, Davarbakhsh said.
+In high concentrations, the compounds in leachate — which can include dissolved organic matter, ammonia and heavy metals such as mercury — are harmful to public health and the environment, Davarbakhsh said.

 The transfer station is a step in the right direction, though Budna, who is hoping to work at the new facility when the dump closes, is concerned it may not be enough.

 “I am sure it’s not going to work for what’s coming in the future.
 They’ll have to expand.
 But at least for now, it’s going to help us at this time.”

-## Pickers and Plastic
+Pickers and Plastic

 In January, the Belizean government passed legislation to phase out single use plastics, including styrofoam containers, plastic food utensils and shopping bags.
 By March 2021, the goal is to eliminate all use of the materials.